Affirming the Consequent

 Therefore, not-p.

+"Conditional statement" is another name for an "if-then" statement, that is, a true-or-false statement that can be expressed in the if-then form.
+For instance, "If today is Tuesday then this must be Belgium" is a conditional statement.
 The consequent of a conditional statement is the part that usually follows "then".
 The part that usually follows "if" is called the "antecedent".
-I write "usually" here because there are many different ways to make a conditional statement, but we needn't go into them now.
+I write "usually" because there are many different ways to make a conditional statement, but we needn't go into them here.
 So, in the Form given above, the consequent is "q".
+For example, in the statement "if today is Tuesday then this must be Belgium", "This must be Belgium" is the consequent.

-For example, in the statement "if today is Tuesday, then I have logic class", "I have logic class" is the consequent.
-To affirm the consequent is, of course, to claim that the consequent is true.
-Thus, affirming the consequent in the example would be to claim that I have logic class.
-In committing the fallacy of affirming the consequent, one makes a conditional statement, affirms the consequent, and concludes that the antecedent is true.
-Thus to commit the fallacy one would conclude that today is Tuesday.
+To affirm the consequent of a conditional statement is, of course, to assert or claim that the consequent is true.
+Thus, to affirm the consequent using the example statement you would claim that this must be Belgium.
+To commit the fallacy of affirming the consequent, assert a conditional statement, affirm the consequent, and conclude that the antecedent is true.
+Thus, to commit the fallacy one would conclude that today is Tuesday.

 In contrast, affirming the consequent is a non-validating form of argument; for instance, let "p" be false and "q" be true, then there is no inconsistency in supposing that the conditional premiss is true, which makes the premisses true and the conclusion false.
-This can also be seen by means of the Counter-Example given above: this argument has the Form of affirming the consequent, but there is no inconsistency in supposing that its premisses are true and its conclusion false.
+This can also be seen by means of the Counter-Example given above: this argument has the form of affirming the consequent, but there is no inconsistency in supposing that its premisses are true and its conclusion false.

 Exception:

 As mentioned in the Exposition section, above, the form of Affirming the Consequent is non-validating, which means that not every argument of that form is valid.
 This doesn't mean that every argument that affirms the consequent is invalid; rather, it means that some arguments of that form are invalid.
-There are arguments of that form that are formally valid, but all of them are such that the second premiss alone implies the conclusion, that is, the immediate inference from the second premiss to the conclusion is valid.
+There are arguments of that form that are formally valid, but all of them are such that the second premiss alone implies the conclusion, that is, the immediate inference from the second premiss to the conclusion is valid9.
 Therefore, before pronouncing an instance of affirming the consequent invalid, check to see whether the second premiss implies the conclusion.

 Exposure:

-In contrast, it would not be reasonable to consider the Counter-Example, above, to be an enthymeme, since the converse of its conditional premiss is not plausible, namely:
+In contrast, it would not be reasonable to consider the Counter-Example, above, to be an enthymeme, since the converse of its conditional premiss is not plausible, namely: If the streets are covered with snow then it's snowing.
+At cold temperatures it takes snow a very long time to evaporate or melt so that, while snow on the ground is a good sign of past snowing, it's a bad sign of present snowing.

 Analysis of the Example: